sergei-mironov/litrepl/README.md

 [Changelog](./CHANGELOG.md) | [Installation](#-installation) | [Usage](#basic-execution) | [Gallery](#-visual-exhibitions)
 </div>

-**LitRepl** is a command-line tool that brings together the benefits of **literate programming** and **read-eval-print-loop coding**.
+**LitRepl** is a command-line application that brings together the benefits of **literate programming** and **read-eval-print-loop coding**.
-The tool comes bundled with an interface Vim plugin, integrating the functionality into the editor.
+The tool comes with an interface Vim plugin, integrating the functionality into the editor.

 <div align="center">